 A 1/3 hp 110-volt 1725 rpm motor was fitted as standard - but with the option of a 250 or 440-volt 3-phase unit - or others to special order.
 With the regular motor, the five spindle speeds available all versions were 380, 700, 1200, 2500 and (a very useful) 5200 r.p.m.
 A six-spline drive shaft rotated the hardened and ground spindle on a pair of sealed, double-row ball bearings (Type 8404) fitted immediately behind the nose with a "floating" bearing (Type 8503 to allow for expansion) at the top.
-To prevent belt pull from interfering with the accuracy of the spindle, the spindle pulley ran on its own Type 6005 sealed ball races (originally these were a New Departure Type 3L06) Hard chrome-plated and fitted with a quick-action drill lever and a locking micrometer stop, the quill had a reasonable 1.5 inches of travel; unfortunately no fine feed by a handwheel was provided, though as the operating lever had a sensitive feel, this was no great disadvantage.
+To prevent belt pull from interfering with the accuracy of the spindle, the spindle pulley ran on its own Type 6005 sealed ball races (originally these were a New Departure Type 3L06) Hard chrome-plated and fitted with a quick-action drill lever and a locking micrometer stop, the quill had a reasonable 1.5 inches of travel; unfortunately, no fine feed by a handwheel was provided, though as the operating lever had a sensitive feel, this was no great disadvantage.

 Collets used have varied: the early machines, the Model "70", used a "Y" collet shaped rather like an American football - this having a nut threaded 11/16" t.p.i.
 This design (similar to the Schaublin ER) though having a powerful clamping action, was restricted to bar stock only a few "thou" outside its stated size if a proper grip was to be maintained.
 The Rusnok 85 and 850 millers used an entirely different design of collet.
 The Type 100 could be had in sizes from 1/16" to 9/16", although very early examples might have been fitted with a "9B" by Hardinge - almost certainly the same as a Brown & Sharpe No. 9 (and which Hardinge, or Victor Machinery (victornet.com), may still be able to supply).

 Copied by a Taiwanese company during the 1980s, this imported version has been found with a badge proclaiming Busy Bee B240 - though others, presumably from other importers, are bereft of any identifying marks.